-The World Health Organization has recommended the maximum acceptable concentration of Pb(II), Cd(II) and Cu(II) in drinking water as 0.010, 0.003 and 1.500 mg/L, respectively [7-8].
-Removal of heavy metals from waters and wastewaters is important in terms of protection public health and environment due to their accumulation in the living tissues throughout the food chain as non-biodegradable pollutants [9].
-Several methods have been applied over the years for the elimination of metal ion in industrial wastewater.
-The traditional methods commonly used for the removal of heavy metal ions from aqueous solution such as ion-exchange, solvent extraction, chemical precipitation, phytoextraction, ultrafiltration, reverse osmosis, electrodialysis and adsorption [10-12].
-Carbon nanotubes (CNTs) have come under intense multidisciplinary study, because of their unique physical and chemical properties [13].
-They have been used as an adsorbent for hydrogen and other gases due to their highly porous and hollow structure, large specific surface area, light mass density and strong interaction between carbon and hydrogen molecules [14].
-Also, CNTs are very hydrophobic and tend to aggregate in aqueous solution because of high van der waals interaction forces along the tube outside.
-As a result, they are not readily dispersible in water [15].
-However, their dispersibility in aqueous solutions can be increased by functionalization such as surface oxidation or by addition of surfactant [16-17].
-These nonmaterial have been proven to possess great potential as superior adsorbents for removing many kinds of organic and inorganic pollutants such as fulvic acid [18], oxalic acid [19], pentachlorophenol [20], 2,4,6-trichlorophenol [21], o-xylene and p-xylene [22], polycyclic aromatic hydrocarbons [23] and heavy metal ions such as U(VI) [24], Cr(VI) [25], Zn(II) [26], Ni(II) [27], Sr(II) [27], Pt(II) [28], Cu(II) [29], Pb(II) [30-31] and Cd(II) [26, 32] from aqueous solution.
+The World Health Organization (WHO) has recommended the maximum acceptable concentration of Pb(II), Cd(II) and Cu(II) in drinking water as 0.010, 0.003 and 1.500 mg/L, respectively (7-8).
+Removal of heavy metals from waters and wastewaters is important in terms of protection public health and the environment due to their accumulation in living tissues throughout the food chain as nonbiodegradable pollutants (9).
+Several methods have been applied over the years for the elimination of metal ions in industrial wastewater.
+The traditional methods commonly used for the removal of heavy metal ions from aqueous solution include ion-exchange, solvent extraction, chemical precipitation, phytoextraction, ultrafiltration and adsorption (10-12).

+Carbon nanotubes (CNTs) have come under intense multidisciplinary study because of their unique physical and chemical properties (13).
+They have been used as an adsorbent for hydrogen and other gases due to their highly porous and hollow structure, large specific surface area, light mass density and strong interaction between carbon and hydrogen molecules (14).
+Also, CNTs are very hydrophobic and tend to aggregate in aqueous solution because of high van der Waals interaction forces along the tube outside.
+As a result, they are not readily dispersible in water (15).
+However, their dispersibility in aqueous solutions can be increased by functionalization such as surface oxidation or by addition of surfactant (16-17).
+These nonmaterials have been proven to possess great potential as superior adsorbents for removing many kinds of organic and inorganic pollutants such as fulvic acid (18), oxalic acid (19), pentachlorophenol (20), benzene, toluene, ethylbenzene and p-xylene (21), o-xylene and p-xylene (22), polycyclic aromatic hydrocarbons (23) and heavy metal ions such as U(VI) (24), Cr(VI) (25), Zn(II) (26), Ni(II) (27), Sr(II) (27), Pt(II) (28), Cu(II) (29), Pb(II) (30), Hg(II) (31) and Cd(II) (26,32) from aqueous solution.
 The large adsorption capacity of CNTs is mainly attributable to their pore structure, surface area and existence of a wide spectrum of surface functional groups.
-Modification of CNTs with specific physicochemical properties, e.g. optimal performance for particular purposes can be achieved by chemical or thermal treatments [33].
+Modification of CNTs with specific physicochemical properties, for example, optimal performance for particular purposes, can be achieved by chemical or thermal treatments (33).
 Therefore, a test on the modification method of CNTs is needed for employing the most efficient CNTs in order to meet the growing demand for cleaner air and water.
-Chemical oxidations have produced activated carbons with weakly acidic functional groups [33], which can provide numerous chemical adsorption sites and consequently enhance the affinity for metal ions as compared to the parent carbons [34].
+Chemical oxidations have produced activated carbons with weakly acidic functional groups (33), which can provide numerous chemical adsorption sites and consequently enhance the affinity for metal ions as compared to the parent carbons (34).

-The main purpose of the present work is to compare adsorption of Pb(II), Cd(II) and Cu(II) ions onto SWCNTs and SWCNT-COOH surfaces from aqueous solution.
-This study provides an insight into Pb(II), Cd(II) and Cu(II) ions adsorption from aqueous solution in terms of equilibrium, isotherm and thermodynamic parameters.
+The main purpose of the present research is to compare adsorption of Pb(II), Cd(II) and Cu(II) ions onto SWCNTs and SWCNT-COOH surfaces from aqueous solution.
+This studies provides on insight into Pb(II), Cd(II) and Cu(II) ions adsorption from aqueous solution in terms of equilibrium, isotherm and thermodynamic parameters.
 It also provides the optimum adsorption conditions in terms of various system parameters as initial concentration, ionic strength, contact time, pH, temperature and adsorbent type.
-Also ion desorption studies were carried out using dilute HNO3 and HCl.
+Also, ion desorption studies were carried out using dilute HNO3 and HCl.

-2. Materials and methods
+2. Experimental